US: China’s military activity around Taiwan threatens region

 “We remain focused on maintaining peace, stability and the status quo across the Taiwan Strait,” Austin said in his address.
 “But the PRC’s moves threaten to undermine security, and stability, and prosperity in the Indo-Pacific.”

+China “firmly opposes and strongly condemns it,” and the Chinese government and military will “resolutely smash any Taiwan independence plot and resolutely safeguard the reunification of the motherland,” Wei reportedly told Austin.

+Chinese Defense Ministry spokesperson Col. Wu Qian quoted Wei as saying China would respond to any move toward formal Taiwan independence by “smashing it even at any price, including war.”

-Austin said the U.S. stands “firmly behind the principle that cross-strait differences must be resolved by peaceful means,” but also would continue to fulfill its commitments to Taiwan.
+In his speech, Austin said the U.S. stands “firmly behind the principle that cross-strait differences must be resolved by peaceful means,” but also would continue to fulfill its commitments to Taiwan.

 “That includes assisting Taiwan in maintaining a sufficient self-defense capability,” he said.